-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
-Your score results from both positive and negative items in your credit report.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score considers positive and negative information in your credit report.
+Late payments lower your score, but consistently making future payments on time will raise your score.

 Capacity Lending, LLC can answer questions about credit reports and many others.
 Give us a call: 469-640-0400.